viamrobotics/docs/docs/getting-started/app-usage.md

 You can share your location with any listed organization by selecting it from the **Add Organization** drop-down and then clicking, **Add**.
 The Viam App lists the newly added organization:

-{{< figure src="../img/app-usage/after-add-org.png" width="400px" alt="After adding another Org, the Viam App displays it in the Orgs that share this location list." title="The Viam App displays newly added Orgs in the Orgs that share this location list." >}}
+{{< figure src="../img/app-usage/after-add-org.png" width="400px" alt="After adding another Org, the Viam App lists it under the Orgs that share this location list." title="The Viam App displays newly added Orgs under the Orgs that share this location list." >}}

 #### Share a Location with Viam Support